schwabe93/LocalSpeedcam/README.md

 Add a new feed:

 - Create a new module in the org.openauto.localspeedcam.modules package
-- implement the interface TrafficModule.java
+- extend the abstract class TrafficModule.java
-- Add the feed in the MainCarActivity.java (This is subject to change, will try to Auto-Add all feeds found in modules)
+- Add the feed in the TrafficModule.java static module list

 How to use: